Greenville, South Carolina

 Recognizing that healthy students learn better, the School District has a licensed nurse in each school.
 The purpose of school nursing is to enhance the educational process by the modification or removal of health related barriers to learning and by promotion of an optimal level of wellness.
 School nurses accomplish these activities in partnership with students, parents, school staff and the Greenville Medical Community.

-All school nurses are licensed and attend a minimum of twelve hours of annual in-service education directly related to student services.
+All school nurses are licensed and attend a minimum of fifteen hours of annual in-service education directly related to student services.
 In addition, all are American Heart Association certified in CPR and AED trained.

 If you have questions or concerns about your child’s health or school nursing services, please contact your school nurse.
 It is especially important to report any illness or condition that your child has that may require medical support during the school day.